Italian Sausage Stuffing

 sausage stuffing on white plate

-Freezing – you CAN freeze this recipe!
-Allow it to cool completely and wrap it tightly in foil and freeze for up to 3 months.
+This recipe freezes well.
+Allow it to cool completely, then wrap it tightly in foil and freeze for up to 3 months.
 Thaw in the refrigerator overnight.
-Add some extra broth to the top (optional but I think it keeps it from drying out) and reheat at 350 degrees in the oven for 30 minutes.
+Add some extra broth to the top (optional but it keeps it from drying out) and reheat at 350 degrees in the oven for 30 minutes.

 Print